ZeyuMiao97/Complex-InversE-torch/README.md

 # Running a model
 Parameters need to be specified by white-space tuples for example:

-`python main.py --model ed_simple --data FB15k-237`
+`python main.py --model Complex-InversE --data FB15k-237`

-will run a ED-SimplE model on FB15k-237.
+will run a Complex-InversE model on FB15k-237.

 To run a model, you first need to preprocess the data once.
 This can be done by specifying the `--preprocess` parameter: